freifunk-gluon/gluon/docs/package/gluon-nftables-filter-multicast.rst

-gluon-ebtables-filter-multicast
+gluon-nftables-filter-multicast
 ===============================

-The *gluon-ebtables-filter-multicast* package filters out various kinds of non-essential multicast traffic, as this traffic often constitutes a disproportionate burden on the mesh network.
+The *gluon-nftables-filter-multicast* package filters out various kinds of non-essential multicast traffic, as this traffic often constitutes a disproportionate burden on the mesh network.
 Unfortunately, this breaks many useful services (Avahi, Bonjour chat, ...), but this seems unavoidable, as the current Avahi implementation is